Azure/azure-signalr/docs/diagnostic-logs.md

 transportType | Optional.
 Transport type of the connection.
 Allowed values are: `Websockets` \| `ServerSentEvents` \| `LongPolling` connectionType | Optional.
 Type of the connection.
 Allowed values are: `Server` \| `Client`. `Server`: connection from server side; `Client`: connection from client side userId | Optional.
 Identity of the user messageType | Optional.
-Type of the message, only available for the messsage sent from server.
+Type of the message, only available for the message sent from server.
 Allowed values are: `BroadcastDataMessage`, `MultiConnectionDataMessage`, `GroupBroadcastDataMessage`, `MultiGroupBroadcastDataMessage`, `GroupBroadcastDataMessage`, `UserDataMessage`, `MultiUserDataMessage`, `JoinGroupWithAckMessage` and `LeaveGroupWithAckMessage` messageTracingId | Optional.
 Tracing ID of message

 The following code is an example of an archive log JSON string: